AndrewKim1997/AndrewKim1997/README.md

 <div style="text-align: left;">
   <h2 style="border-bottom: 1px solid #d8dee4; color: #282d33;"> 🙋‍♂️ About </h2>
   <div style="font-weight: 700; font-size: 15px; text-align: left; color: #282d33; line-height: 1.6;">
-   Hello, I'm Dongseok Kim, a Computer Scientist specializing in AI/ML with a focus on general-purpose methodologies and their theoretical foundations.
-My work isn’t tied to any single domain — I’m interested in principles that cut across fields and can be applied broadly in meaningful ways.
+    Hello, I'm Dongseok Kim.
+I work on AI/ML with a focus on building general-purpose methods grounded in theory, and I care deeply about connecting <b>Mathematics</b>, <b>Statistics</b>, and <b>Computer Science</b> into a coherent foundation for trustworthy AI.
     <br><br>
-   I see my research as sitting between theory and practice.
-Mathematics and statistics are not just tools for me; they provide the grounding needed to make AI systems stable and trustworthy.
-At the same time, I rely on experiments and intuition to spark new ideas, aiming to design methods that are both rigorous and useful in real-world settings.
+    My primary research interests are <b>Uncertainty Quantification (UQ)</b> and <b>eXplainable AI (XAI)</b>.
+I’m especially interested in how these two areas can strengthen each other: using uncertainty-aware reasoning to make explanations more reliable, and using explanation-driven structure to improve how uncertainty is represented, validated, and communicated.
+In the long run, I aim to advance XAI beyond heuristic interpretability toward explanations that are <b>statistically grounded</b>, <b>robust</b>, and <b>useful for decision-making</b>.
     <br><br>
-   I take an interdisciplinary perspective, drawing on concepts from different academic traditions to push AI research in new directions.
-I’m less interested in narrow techniques or fixed applications and more motivated by combining diverse approaches to build frameworks that are robust, sustainable, and widely usable.
+    I’m drawn to exploring fresh and under-charted research questions, and I enjoy approaching the same problem from multiple angles—formal theory, empirical testing, and practical constraints.
+To do that well, I actively pursue <b>Interdisciplinary Work</b> and borrow ideas wherever they help: <b>Ethics</b> and <b>Philosophy</b> for normative clarity, <b>Economics</b> and <b>Game Theory</b> for incentives and strategic behavior, and even <b>Management</b> and organizational perspectives for understanding how AI systems operate in real institutions.
     <br><br>
-   I’m also more drawn to exploring uncharted territory than following well-established paths.
-Ensuring validity through careful analysis matters to me, but so does keeping my work connected to practical impact.
-In the long run, I don’t want to be a specialist confined to one corner of the field.
-Instead, I aim to bridge disciplines and contribute to shaping new paradigms in AI, creating foundations that others can extend and apply across a wide range of contexts.
+    Overall, my goal is not to be confined to one corner of AI.
+I want to bridge disciplines and contribute new paradigms—methods and frameworks that are both rigorous and practical, and that others can extend across a wide range of domains.
   </div>
 </div>